 Medicare Part D Plans

-According to federal law, everyone who is eligible for Part A and/or Part B is also eligible for a prescription drug plan.
-These are the two ways you can get coverage:
+Consumers can enroll in Medicare Part D prescription drug coverage at the same time as Parts A and B (Original Medicare).
+According to federal law, anyone who has Part A or Part B is also eligible for a Part D prescription drug plan.
+There are two ways you can get Medicare prescription coverage:

-- Prescription Drug Plan (PDP): This is a separate, stand-alone insurance you can buy in addition to Part A and B or a Supplement (Medigap) insurance plan.
+- Sign up for a Part D Prescription Drug Plan (PDP): This is separate, stand-alone insurance enrollees can buy in addition to Original Medicare Part A and Part B or a Supplement (Medigap) insurance plan.

-By law, all Part D plans must offer at least the basic benefits Medicare requires.
-Plans can offer more benefits, but you’ll likely pay a higher premium for the improved coverage.
+In addition to a monthly premium, Medicare beneficiaries may also have some out-of-pocket costs, such as copays, coinsurance, and deductibles.
+That said, all Part D plans must offer at least the basic benefits Medicare requires.
+Plans can provide more benefits, such as lower deductibles or an expanded formulary, but there’s a good chance you’ll pay a higher premium for them.

 The Part D Coverage Gap

-Since its inception, Part D coverage has included a coverage gap or “donut hole.”
-This refers to the period after you reach the Initial Coverage Limit but before you’ve met the Out-of-Pocket Threshold.
+Since its inception, Medicare Part D has included a prescription drug coverage gap or “donut hole,” which refers to the period after you reach the Initial Coverage Limit but before you’ve met the Out-of-Pocket Threshold.

 |Coverage Gap (Donut Hole) Drug Discounts||Generic Drug Discount||Brand-Name Drug Discount|